HomeNavigating DenmarkProtesting Trump: Tips for taking a stand with your spending

 For a low-tech way to prioritise purchasing European goods, the Salling Group started marking European products with black stars in March.
 In Føtex, Netto, and Bilka stores across Denmark, black stars on electronic price tags indicate European origin, although this doesn’t necessarily take into account parent company ownership.
 For instance, blueberries grown in Spain may be marked with a black star although the parent company (Driscoll’s) is based in California.

 Since President Trump took office in January 2025, Facebook groups have sprung up with members sharing how they’re staying away from US products and services and providing resources for others to do the same.
-The Danish group Boykot varer fra USA currently has over 95K members and, in recognition of Meta’s American origin and base, its organizers have joined forces with other European groups to start an off-Facebook newsletter
+The Danish group Boykot varer fra USA now has over 112K members and, in recognition of Meta’s American origin and base, its organizers have joined forces with other European groups to start an off-Facebook newsletter.

 Vet your tech